IRMA: Monroe County Financial Updates

 HURRICANE IRMA FINANCIAL UPDATE

-Tina Boan, Monroe County Director of Budget and Finance, presented the Hurricane Irma recovery finance report at the October Board of County Commission meeting in Marathon.
+Tina Boan, Monroe County Director of Budget and Finance, presented the Hurricane Irma recovery finance report at the November Board of County Commission meeting.

 “The State has been helpful with the additional cost-share responsibility,” said Boan.
 “We should get back an extra $1.6 million that we were not counting on.”

-In addition, the Board of County Commissioners directed the County Attorney to pursue arbitration to contest FEMA’s denial of the County’s reimbursement request of over $6 million for basecamp related expenditures following Hurricane Irma.
-Basecamps were set up to house and feed first responders and recovery workers in the early days after Hurricane Irma when hotels were not open and electricity and water were still not available in the areas where the help was needed.
+In addition, the Board of County Commissioners directed the County Attorney to pursue arbitration to contest FEMA’s denial of the County’s reimbursement request of more than $6 million for basecamp related expenditures following Hurricane Irma.
+Basecamps were set up to house and feed first responders and recovery workers immediately after Hurricane Irma when hotels were not open and electricity and water were still not available in the areas where help was needed.

 Opens a New Window.

 As of Sept.
 4, 2018, Monroe County homeowners, renters and businesses have received more than $514 million in federal funding to help them recover from Hurricane Irma, according to information provided by FEMA.